 - Based on Public Works' review of its current project delivery approaches, a Project Controls Group was formed to provide support to infrastructure projects by providing cutting-edge project scheduling, information gathering, tracking, and reporting.
-This quarter, the group focused on improving portfolio data accuracy and reporting available for different Enterprise users. - 2.
-Public Works is working with an on-call consultant to revise the Request for Proposal for the new Project Management Information System (PMIS), previously known as the Program Management Control System (PMCS), which includes more detailed and explicit requirements for the County's business.
-The project's name changed from PMCS to PMIS to better align with the industry standard for the type of software product the County will be soliciting.
-Working meetings with the core project team and on-call consultant are ongoing.
+This quarter, the group continued to focus on improving portfolio data accuracy and reporting available for different Enterprise users. - 2.
+Public Works is working to revise the Request for Proposal for the new Project Management Information System (PMIS), which includes more detailed and explicit requirements for the County's business.
 The PMIS is to provide an integrated program and project management function for the Construction Management Branch. - 3.
 Public Works has deployed an outcome based integrated infrastructure project delivery model that has standardized processes, procedures, tools, and technologies.
 This system, when fully stabilized, will optimize processes, be customer-oriented, and be more efficient, effective, and innovative.
-This quarter, implementation of the delivery model continued as the model was deployed to all infrastructure projects within the Enterprise portfolio.
+This quarter, stabilization efforts were initiated to improve delivery system processes, procedures, tools, and technologies deployed to all infrastructure projects within the Enterprise portfolio.